SweetCodey/system-design-masterclass/youtubeComplete.md

 This tells the server what action to perform.
 Since we are getting video chunks, we use the `GET` action.

 #### Endpoint
 This tells the server where to perform that action.
-Since we are getting the video chunks from respective locations, we use the locations (provided in the manifest) as the endpoint.
+Since we are getting the video chunks from respective locations, we use the locations (provided in the manifest) as the endpoi

----

 ### HLS Protocol
 We are using something called the **HLS Protocol** for getting video chunks from the CDN. **HLS (HTTP Live Streaming)** is a very popular protocol used for streaming.